adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 convert install.wim to install.esd, if the target is a distribution
 warning: the process will consume very high amount of CPU and RAM resources

+# wim2swm
+split install.wim into multiple install.swm files, if the target is a distribution

+note: if both wim2esd/wim2swm are 1, install.esd takes precedence over split install.swm

 # ISO
 create new iso file, if the target is a distribution require Win10 ADK, or place oscdimg.exe or cdimage.exe next to the script